mathieu-lemay/pipeline-runner/README.md

     ~/Library/Application Support/pipeline-runner

 ## Caches
 Caches defined in your pipelines are stored in your user's cache directory.
+Unlike Bitbucket Pipelines, caches are always saved even if they already exists.
+This is subject to change in the future, to follow the behaviour of Bitbucket Pipelines.

 On Linux: